cloudify-cosmo/getcloudify.org/guide/3.1/dsl-spec-intrinsic-functions.md

             port: { get_property: [SELF, port] }
 {%endhighlight%}

-In the previous example, get_property is used for specifying security group's rule port as the web_server's node port.
-In addition, get_property is used for passing the web_server's port property as an input to the configure operation.
+In the previous example, get_property was used for specifying security group's rule port as the web_server node's port.
+In addition, get_property was used for passing the web_server's port property as an input to the configure operation.
 The keyword `SELF` is used for specifying that the referenced property belongs to the current node.
-In this case, using `web_server` instead of `SELF` will have the same outcome.
+In this case, using `web_server` instead of `SELF` will provide the same outcome.

 ## *get_property* in relationship interface operation inputs